mattvenn/piffin/reactiontester/README.md

 One of the simplest programs and circuits we can make with an LED and a button is a reaction timer.

-This lesson works through:
+## What will be learnt

+In this lesson, students will learn how to:

-* a basic circuit
+* create a basic circuit
-* controlling input and output with the raspberry pi
+* control input and output with the raspberry pi
-* data using variables
+* store and retrieve data using variables

 Advanced students can progress to:

 * conditional statements
 * loops
-* file IO
+* file input and output

+## Facilities

+* 1 raspberry pi per 2 or 3 students
+* 1 piffin experimenter kit per 2 or 3 students

+## Time frame

+2 hours assuming that raspberry pis are setup and students already have logins.

 # Lesson Plan